-Secretary or Assistant Secretary c/o Legal Department Lifeway Foods 6101 West Gross Point Road Niles, Illinois 60714
+Secretary or Assistant Secretary c/o Legal Department Lifeway Foods 6431 Oakton St. Morton Grove, IL 60053

-The Secretary or Assistant Secretary will collect and organize any copies of written communications that we receive and provide them to the Board or the relevant director unless the Secretary or Assistant Secretary's determines that they are inappropriate for submission to the intended recipient(s).
+The Secretary will collect and organize any copies of written communications that we receive and provide them to the Board or the relevant director unless the Secretary or Assistant Secretary's determines that they are inappropriate for submission to the intended recipient(s).
 Examples of shareholder communications that would be considered inappropriate for submission to the Board include, without limitation, customer complaints, solicitations, communications that do not relate directly or indirectly to Lifeway's business, or communications that relate to improper or irrelevant topics.
 The Secretary or Assistant Secretary or their designees may analyze and prepare a response to the information contained in communications received and may deliver a copy of the communication to other Lifeway employees or agents who are responsible for analyzing or responding to complaints or requests.
 Communications concerning possible director nominees submitted by any of our shareholders will be forwarded to the independent directors of the Board.